Skip to main content

 The memory_records table

 Each row is one memory record: a title, a summary, a list of facts, a list of concepts, a list of files touched, an observation type, and the IDs of the source events that produced it.
 The source_event_ids field links every memory back to the raw events it came from, so you can always trace a memory to its provenance.
+Alongside that content, each record carries an optional embedding column — a dense vector of the record, stored as a BLOB.
+It is NULL on fresh rows until the embedder fills it in, and is never exposed on the wire.
+The Embeddings section below covers the encoding.
 The primary key is record_id (mr_ + ULID).
 Unlike events, memory records are never supposed to collide — a duplicate record ID is an upstream bug, so the database rejects the insert loudly instead of silently ignoring it.

 STRICT tables